colonywest/setup_for_ghost/README.md

 ## Requirements

-I wrote this script to work only with Ubuntu-based distros and have tested it with Ubuntu and Linux Mint.
-So if your distro is an Ubuntu-derivative, it should work.

-The only strict requirement: the distro must be derived from 24.04 LTS ("Noble Numbat") or 22.04 LTS ("Jammy Jellyfish").
-This is detected using the "os-release" file stored at `/etc/os-release`.
-If you run this script on a distro derived from 24.04 LTS or 22.04 LTS but it says you are not on a supported distribution, it's likely the distro's maintainers are not correctly populating `UBUNTU_CODENAME` in os-release.
+There are two versions of the script: Ubuntu and Amazon Linux 2023.

-And one last note: you should be running this on a fresh Linux installation (e.g., a new cloud VM instance) with all updates applied, or at least an install that does not have nginx (or any other web server), Node.js, and MySQL or MariaDB already installed.
+You should be running this on a fresh Linux installation (e.g., a new cloud VM instance) with all updates applied, or at least an install that does not have nginx (or any other web server), Node.js, and MySQL or MariaDB already installed.
 It will not check for these in advance.

+### Ubuntu-based distributions

+So far Linux Mint is the only Ubuntu-derived distro on which this script has been tested.

+Whichever distro you choose must be derived from 24.04 LTS ("Noble Numbat") or 22.04 LTS ("Jammy Jellyfish").
+And the `UBUNTU_CODENAME` field in `/etc/os-release` must have the right string to reflect from which Ubuntu version it is derived.
+If the distro packager claims it's derived from one of the required releases but the script errors out, it's likely `UBUNTU_CODENAME` is not being set properly.

 ## Using this script